Rights of Employees

 In addition to offering salary and more traditional benefits, some companies offer their executives deferred compensation such as stock options, restricted stock units ("RSUs") and other equity grants.

-While stock options can be a great incentive, they are limited by the strike price, how well the company performs, and how long you remain at your job.
-Similarly, RSUs usually stop vesting after your employment ends, and typically must be exercised within a set number of days after your termination date.
+While stock options can be a great incentive, they are limited by the strike price, how well the company performs and how long you remain at your job.
+In addition, they typically must be exercised during your employment, or within a short period after your termination date.
+Similarly, RSUs usually stop vesting after your employment ends.
+Further, companies often include non-compete provisions in equity agreements.

 As a result, it is important to make sure you fully appreciate and understand the potential risks and rewards that can come with these equity grants, as well as the limitations on when they will vest and when you can exercise them.